 Some countries also have a practice of sending a final entitlement notification after the instruction/elections are received but following the period when elections are closed.

 Eligible Balance

 The SMPG established that the eligible balance is calculated, discussed how it is calculated and concluded there is no standard method.
-Some countries include a full breakdown, others do not.
-The breakdown, for example, could include the balance of borrowed and lent stock and stock dependent on failed and pending trades.

 Eligible Balance used in the MT 564 entitlement message =